 \section{Introduction}

 Most of today's popular and powerful Artificial intelligence and machine learning approaches rely on inherently black-box methods like neural networks, deep learning, and random forests.
-Therefore, they are difficult to explain, and their functionality in critical/sensitive use-cases cannot be thoroughly understood.
+Therefore, they are difficult to explain, and their functionality in critical/sensitive use cases cannot be thoroughly understood.
 It is also difficult to modify them to remove biases or add known constraints.
-In some domains, such lack of transparency can lead to costly failures (e.g., in self-driving cars) and in others, mandatory regulations (e.g. insurance) or ethical concerns (e.g. gender or racial biases) cannot be met \citeN{Tjoa2021ASO}.
+In some domains, such lack of transparency can lead to costly failures (e.g., in self-driving cars), and in others, mandatory regulations (e.g. insurance) or ethical concerns (e.g. gender or racial biases) cannot be met \cite{Tjoa2021ASO}.

-Methods have been developed to try to explain behavior of black-box models (e.g., deep learning networks) by interrogating them after training.
+Methods have been developed to try to explain the behavior of black-box models (e.g., deep learning networks) by interrogating them after training.
 In this manner, it is possible to e.g.\ identify the areas of the input to which the model is paying attention when making a prediction.
 However, post-training interrogation-based explanations are not always accurate or complete, and they can be open to interpretation.

 Interpretability and explainability, therefore, are different concepts \cite{Explainable-AI,lage2019evaluation}.
 Interpretability can be defined as "the ability to explain or to present in understandable terms to a human" \cite{Doshi_2017}.
 Another popular definition is "the degree to which a human can understand the cause of a decision" \cite{miller2019}.
-These definitions point to behavior-based interpretation of systems where the actual cause of the behavior is not transparent.
+These definitions point to a behavior-based interpretation of systems where the actual cause of the behavior is not transparent.
 In contrast, the internal processes of explainable models are transparent and can be understood in mechanical terms.
-As a result, they can be audited for compliance, which is useful for various stakeholders from data scientists and business owners to risk analysts and regulators \cite{explainable-ML, xai-survey-2018}.
+Thus, explainability means interpretability with transparency.
+As a result, explainable systems can be audited for compliance, which is useful for various stakeholders, from data scientists and business owners to risk analysts and regulators \cite{explainable-ML, xai-survey-2018}.

-This paper introduces such an approach, evolution of transparent explainable rule-sets, or EVOTER.
-These rule sets are transparently explainable, and lead to domain insights that would be difficult to achieve through other machine learning methods.
-EVOTER is general and effective, as demonstrated through in several benchmark problems and real-world domains.